 If you’ve never tried cooking mussels before, now is the time to do it!
 Not only are they so easy to cook but this recipe will have you wanting to lick the plate to not miss a single drop of that delectable sauce.
-I also love that they are gluten free, low carb and filled with protein, zing and iron.
+I also love that they are gluten free, low carb and filled with protein, zinc and iron.
 Healthy has never tasted this good!

 - Mussels.
 I used half shell mussels.
-If you use fresh, whole mussels, I would suggest steaming them first and discarding any that don’t open before adding to the white wine garlic sauce.
+If you use fresh, whole mussels, you will need to clean them and make sure they are alive before cooking.
+See instructions below.

 - White wine.
 I used Chenin Blanc but any dry white will work.
 If you would prefer to not use wine, use chicken broth or stock instead.

 - Lemon juice.

 - Fresh sliced chillies. (optional) Red pepper or chilli flakes can be substituted.

 - Salt and pepper.

 How to cook mussels

-- Make the sauce: Melt butter in a deep pan with a lid.
+- Make the sauce: Melt butter in a deep pan or pot with a lid.
 Add garlic and chilli (if using).
-Allow to cook for 30 seconds until fragrant then pour in the wine and and a tablespoon or two of lemon juice.
+Allow to cook for 30 seconds until the aromatics are fragrant then pour in the wine and and a tablespoon or two of lemon juice.
 Stir together then bring to a simmer, taste and season with salt and pepper.

 - Prepare the mussels: I prefer to have my fishmonger prepare the mussels for me by debearding and scrubbing them.
-If you’re using whole, fresh mussels, check that they are all still closed and discard any that are open.
 Add the mussels to the sauce then cover and allow to simmer for 5 minutes or until they are all open.
-Discard any that aren’t open.
 Scatter over the parsley, taste and adjust seasoning if necessary.

 - Serve: Serve with your choice of side dishes but I suggest crusty bread or fries to dip into the delicious sauce.

 Can I use frozen mussels?